 The road to a happy marriage can be a long and winding one, taking the couple on detours and exploring cul-de-sacs they never expected.
 Being married to someone will have its highs and lows, or to return to the metaphor of a road, it will have its smooth and idyllic moments, but it will also have its rough and bumpy bits that need work, too.
-Preparing a couple for marriage is the reason why premarital counseling exists.
+Preparing a couple for marriage is the reason why premarital counseling exists, and options like San Diego Christian Counseling can be invaluable in this journey.

 How premarital counseling works